 # 3 – Ain’t No Fun

 With a bouncy and glittering ball-illuminated groove, Ain’t No Fun is the version of Dr. Dre’s boogie-funk epic.
-Although it was not released as a single, this song became a hit song and of the best work of Dr. Dre.
+Although it was not released as a single, this song became a hit song and it stands as some of the best work of Dr. Dre.

 # 2 – My Name Is